|

 Email is a good way to communicate, but people change their email addresses

-provided Facebook itself works.
+itself works.
 This morning it wasn’t.
-I had no end of
+I had no end of messages about the

-who aren’t on Facebook.
-If any of my loyal readers haven’t received an
+Facebook.
+If any of my loyal readers haven’t received an invite, please

 We